 I’m embarrassingly obsessed.

 But what the heck, this is my blog so I’m going to let my nerd flag fly.
 I actually enjoy coding.
-I feel good about buying coding related toys for the kids because it’s helping them develop logical and critical thinking skills that are important for their futures.
+I feel good about buying coding related toys for the kids because it’s helping them develop logical and critical thinking skills that are important for their futures, even if they don’t grow up to be computer programmers.

 And they are fun.